Emilien942702/SimpleScanner/README.md

 # Options
 The script takes as argument the file in which your emails are stored, one by line.

-You can choose between haveibeenpwned or hacked-emails.
+You can choose between haveibeenpwned, hacked-emails or weleakinfo.com

 haveibeenpwned.com's API blocks if you do more than 1 request per 1500ms.

 hacked-emails.com's API blocks at around 300 requests per day.

 weleakinfo.com's API blocks at 3 request per second

 The output is a json file readable by any [json online viewer](http://json.bloople.net/)